 Emily: Yeah, and that’s my favorite stuff for sure.
 It’s the layering that makes it feel like a unique home.

 Jean: How do we save time and money designing a home?

-Emily: If you’re working with an interior designer, and you have a pretty clear vision, that saves them a lot of guessing, a lot of back and forth.
+If you’re working with an interior designer, and you have a pretty clear vision, that saves them a lot of guessing, a lot of back and forth.
 If you have a sofa you love, show it to them, because they’re going to source 10 different sofas to show to you and that takes time.
-Time is usually on an hourly basis and it costs money, obviously.
+An interior designer’s costs for their time is usually on an hourly basis.
 So I think the more work you can do upfront, the better.

 I have a different philosophy on where to splurge and save than everybody I know.
 These days there are very good sofas out there that are not that expensive that will also last for years.
 I feel like you should splurge on the conversation pieces like that amazing rug that nobody else has or a really great piece of art that will create a conversation.
 They’re the pieces you typically see that are vintage or custom, where you’re like, “Oh my God, I need…” That is going to just shift everything in the room and elevate everything.

 Jean: Can you tell us what to do with blank or boring walls?

 There’s a lot of awesome DIY artwork out there right now.
 I do have a rule about decorating your walls.
 When designing a room, address every wall differently with a different style.
 One wall might be a gallery wall, one might be a mirror, one might be a diptych, and one might be a sculpture.
 Whether it’s a gallery, big single art piece or diptych, grid, sculpture, or mirror, those are the five go-to’s that we use to address all walls.